Optimize Windows for gaming performance

 Remove applications and software that you believe will not be used.
 If you're not sure about any app, just leave it.

-- Go to Chris Titus's website and copy and paste the code into powershell and wait until the installation is complete for the first time.
+• Go to Chris Titus's website and you will see a command.
+Copy and paste the command into powershell and wait until the installation is complete for the first time.
 A window will appear after the installation.

 Step(picture) below is preference but recommended to only allow security updates and stop feature updates that might still be buggy.